 Well, not every fifth in the scale is perfect.
 From the major second, we have a 40/27 fifth between 9/8 and 5/3, significantly more complex than 3/2.
 This more dissonant interval makes the major second a very difficult note to build chords on, so when this scale is used, II chords (chords on the major second) tend to be avoided.
 This problem gets worse when you expand the scale:

-The scale shown is the standard 5-limit chromatic scale in JI, 5-limit meaning no primes greater the 5.
+The scale shown is the standard 5-limit chromatic scale in JI, 5-limit meaning no primes greater than 5.
 The notes are roughly equidistant, though not exactly, with 3 out of 12 fifths being 40/27s as opposed to 3/2s, and 4 out of 12 major thirds being 32/25s as opposed to 5/4s.

 The issue of fifths has a potential solution in another tuning system, Pythagorean Tuning.